UMM-CSci-3601-F17/sage-team-cheezit/README.md

 Testing options are still integrated in this lab so you can test the client, or the server or both.
 Testing client:
-* runAllTests runs both the server tests and the clients tests once.
+* `runAllTests` runs both the server tests and the clients tests once.
-* runClientTests runs the client tests once.
+* `runClientTests` runs the client tests once.
-* runClientTestsAndWatch runs the client tests every time that the code changes after a save.
+* `runClientTestsAndWatch` runs the client tests every time that the code changes after a save.
-* runClientTestsWithCoverage runs the client tests (once?) and deposits code coverage statistics into a new directory within `client` called `coverage`.
+* `runClientTestsWithCoverage` runs the client tests and deposits code coverage statistics into a new directory within `client` called `coverage`.
 In there you will find an `index.html`.
 Right click on `index.html` and select `Open in Browser` with your browser of choice.
 For Chrome users, you can drag and drop index.html onto chrome and it will open it.
-* runE2ETest runs end to end test for the client side.
-What are e2e tests?
-They are tests that run the real application and simulate user behavior.
-They assert that the app is running as expected.
+* `runE2ETest` runs end to end test for the client side.
 NOTE: Two Gradle tasks _must_ be run before you can run the e2e tests.
 The server (`run`) needs to be on for this test to work, and you have to need to have data in the `dev` database before running the e2e tests!
 * runServerTests runs the server tests.